davidcmh/projects/graph/svgRenderer/svgRenderer_v1.4/README.md

 #SVG Renderer v1.4

-This version implements zooming & panning capabilities using svg-pan-zoom API by ariutta.
+This version experiments zooming & panning capabilities.

+It also tested panning with distributed rendering (i.e. loaded two files (with only one of them in view), and then pan across to see the other part)

 #Earlier versions: